2018 McLaren 720S (P14) leaked

 Leaked 2018 McLaren 720S (P14) via LamborghiniksEnlarge Photo

 Well, that didn't take long.
-Earlier this morning we brought you fresh spy shots of the upcoming 2018 McLaren 720S, and now the upcoming supercar has been leaked in all its glory.
+Earlier this morning we brought you fresh spy shots of the upcoming 2018 McLaren 720S, and now the supercar has been leaked in all its glory.

 Thanks to our friend Kris Singh, known to many as Instagram user lamborghiniks, we have our first look at the new McLaren supercar completely free of camouflage.